Knee-xRAI: An Explainable AI Framework for Automatic Kellgren-Lawrence Grading of Knee Osteoarthritis: Methods

 Knee-xRAI decomposes KL grading into four sequential stages (Fig.~\ref{fig:pipeline}).

-\subsubsection{Stage 1: JSN Segmentation and Quantification}
+\subsubsection{Stage 1: JSN Segmentation and Quantification.}

-We trained a U-Net++~\cite{zhou2018unetplusplus} with an ImageNet-pretrained EfficientNet-B4 encoder~\cite{tan2020efficientnet} to produce three-class masks (background, medial joint space, lateral joint space) from full $224 \times 224$ radiographs, using DiceCE loss with Adam (lr\,$=1{\times}10^{-4}$) and cosine annealing.
-Checkpoint selection used minimum mJSW MAE rather than peak Dice to prioritize measurement fidelity.
-For each compartment $c \in \{\mathrm{med},\mathrm{lat}\}$, we sampled 16 equidistant femoral landmark points along the mediolateral axis with endpoint trimming to suppress false minima.
-The minimum joint space width is defined as
+A U-Net++~\cite{zhou2018unetplusplus} with an ImageNet-pretrained EfficientNet-B4 encoder~\cite{tan2020efficientnet} was trained to generate three-class masks (background, medial, and lateral joint spaces) from $224 \times 224$ px radiographs using a joint Dice-CE loss.
+Checkpoints were selected based on mJSW mean absolute error (MAE) to prioritize geometric fidelity.
+For each compartment $c \in \{\text{med}, \text{lat}\}$, 16 equidistant landmarks along the femoral boundary were sampled, applying endpoint trimming to remove margin artifacts.
+The compartment minimum width is defined as:

-where $f_{i}^{c}$ and $t_{i}^{c}$ denote the $i$-th equidistant femoral and tibial contour points for compartment $c$, and $d(\cdot,\cdot)$ is the Euclidean distance.
-The JSN narrowing rate is normalized against the KL-0 population reference,
+where $d(\cdot,\cdot)$ denotes the Euclidean distance between femoral ($f_{i}^{c}$) and tibial ($t_{i}^{c}$) points.
+The narrowing level is normalized against a healthy reference: